Earthquake: Induced seismicity

 While most earthquakes are caused by the movement of the Earth's tectonic plates, human activity can also produce earthquakes.
 Activities both above ground and below may change the stresses and strains on the crust, including building reservoirs, extracting resources such as coal or oil, and injecting fluids underground for waste disposal or fracking.
 Most of these earthquakes have small magnitudes.
 The 5.7 magnitude 2011 Oklahoma earthquake is thought to have been caused by disposing wastewater from oil production into injection wells, and studies point to the state's oil industry as the cause of other earthquakes in the past century.
 A Columbia University paper suggested that the 8.0 magnitude 2008 Sichuan earthquake was induced by loading from the Zipingpu Dam, though the link has not been conclusively proved.

 Measurement and location

-The instrumental scales used to describe the size of an earthquake began with the Richter magnitude scale in the 1930s.
+The instrumental scales used to describe the size of an earthquake began with the Richter scale in the 1930s.
 It is a relatively simple measurement of an event's amplitude, and its use has become minimal in the 21st century.
 Seismic waves travel through the Earth's interior and can be recorded by seismometers at great distances.
-The surface wave magnitude was developed in the 1950s as a means to measure remote earthquakes and to improve the accuracy for larger events.
+The surface-wave magnitude was developed in the 1950s as a means to measure remote earthquakes and to improve the accuracy for larger events.
 The moment magnitude scale not only measures the amplitude of the shock but also takes into account the seismic moment (total rupture area, average slip of the fault, and rigidity of the rock).
 The Japan Meteorological Agency seismic intensity scale, the Medvedev–Sponheuer–Karnik scale, and the Mercalli intensity scale are based on the observed effects and are related to the intensity of shaking.